 Note: unless stated otherwise, all quotes were taken from the official site.

 Though the exterior has not changed, the interior has undergone renovations and rapid development.
-This exhibition is now called “THE KNIGHTS’ KINGDOM.”
-And if you have not been there for a couple of years, then it is worth revisiting.
+This exhibition is now called “THE KNIGHTS` KINGDOM.”
+It is worth revisiting if you have not been there for several years.

 The Kingdom of Jerusalem was founded in 1099 following the First Crusade and the conquest of the Land of Israel.
-Jerusalem became the capital of the Kingdom and Acre subsequently developed into the port city and the main gate to the Holy Land.
+Jerusalem became the capital of the Kingdom, and Acre subsequently developed into the port city and the main gate to the Holy Land.
 Following the battle of Hattin in 1187 and the defeat of the Crusader army, Salah ad-Din, who headed the Muslim armies, conquered the Kingdom.
 He ruled in Jerusalem and Acre for about four years.
 In 1191, following a two-year siege, King Richard the Lionhearted – who headed the Christian armies – re-conquered Acre.
 During this journey, which became the Third Crusade, the Christians were unable to free Jerusalem and established their new kingdom along the shoreline between Tzur and Ashkelon.
 Acre, the second most important city in the Crusader Kingdom, became the capital of the second kingdom.
-The Hospitaller Order, which thrived in Jerusalem during the First Crusader Kingdom (1187-1099) transferred its headquarters to Acre during the Second Crusader Kingdom (1291-1191).
-The Hospitallers, who had a quarter there during the First Kingdom, returned to Acre, expanded their headquarters and rebuilt the site.
-It consisted of two to three floors around a central court as well as underground sections – water reservoirs and a sewage system.
+The Hospitaller Order, which thrived in Jerusalem during the First Crusader Kingdom (1187-1099), transferred its headquarters to Acre during the Second Crusader Kingdom (1291-1191).
+The Hospitallers, who had a quarter there during the First Kingdom, returned to Acre, expanded their headquarters, and rebuilt the site.
+It consisted of two to three floors around a central court and underground sections – water reservoirs and a sewage system.
 It was not the entire site that was excavated.
-To date, an area of about 5000 m2 was excavated, which encompasses the central court and the northern, eastern and southern wings.
+To date, an area of about 5000 square meters was excavated, which encompasses the central court and the northern, eastern, and southern wings.
 The western wing has yet to be excavated.

 A 4,000-year-old story unfolds inside the halls of the citadel – the museum displays and films projected on the walls tell the story of the Crusades and offer vast historical information regarding the various eras.